 Bunchy top is widespread in Southeast Asia and the South Pacific, and is present in parts of India and Africa.
 It was observed for the first time in Fiji in 1879, Egypt circa 1900, and Sri Lanka and Australia in 1913.
 There are also reports from 1925 of a similar disease affecting a abaca (Musa textilis, also known as Manila hemp) in the Philippines.

-In Africa, it was subsequently reported in the Democratic Republic of Congo in 1958, Eritrea, Equatorial Guinea, Gabon in 1981, Congo-Brazzaville, Burundi and Rwanda in 1987, Central African Republic, Malawi in 1994, Zambia and Mozambique in 2007, Angola and Cameroon in 2008, Benin in 2011, Nigeria in 2012 and South Africa in 2015.
+In Africa, it was subsequently reported in the Democratic Republic of Congo in 1958, Eritrea, Equatorial Guinea, Gabon in 1981, Congo-Brazzaville, Burundi and Rwanda in 1987, Central African Republic, Malawi in 1994, Zambia and Mozambique in 2007, Angola and Cameroon in 2008, Benin in 2011, Nigeria in 2012, South Africa in 2015 and Togo in 2018.
 In Eritrea and Mozambique, cases of bunchy top have not been confirmed since the first reports.

 In addition to Sri Lanka, it has been reported in parts of China, Indonesia, Malaysia, Vietnam, Philippines, Taiwan, Japan, India, Iran, Nepal and Pakistan, Bangladesh, Myanmar, and Thailand.